bengrx/openstack-kilo-deployment/README.md

 bcmwl-kernel-source ( Used on network node in my case )

+# HA deployment when running on openstack instances

 When deploying a HA environment on openstack we need to tell neutron about the special port we are going to use for HA.
 Special firewall rules are applied to the port to stop The neutron IP anti-spoofing mechanisms from preventing the node using the address.